bensultan1985/eSalonRegistration/README.md

 Note: Use Chrome for best experience.

 This is a front end project made with HTML/CSS/Javascript.
 It also utilizes Bootstrap and jQuery.
 It was clear to me from the job interview that this role is for someone who has an eye for design.
-I spent half of my alotted time focused on designing the user experience.
+I spent half of my allotted time focused on designing the user experience.

 I wanted the user to feel like they were about to sign up for something fun. eSalon has two fun draws that I kept thinking about: "California" and "hair".
 I think the background image perfectly captures those themes.
 I also came up with the idea to have curves and colors throughout, like input fields with rounded edges and thin, colorful borders.